-Penal Code 664/187(a) PC defines the crime of attempted murder in California.
-This is where the perpetrator intends to kill someone and takes a direct step towards killing the person, but the intended victim does not die.
+Under Penal Code § 664/187(a) PC, attempted murder in California is when the perpetrator intends to kill the victim and takes a direct step towards killing the person, but the victim does not die.
 Attempted first-degree murder is punished by life in state prison.
-Attempted second-degree murder is punished by 5, 7, or 9 years in state prison.
+The sentence for attempted second-degree murder is punished by 5, 7, or 9 years in state prison.

-Like murder (Penal Code 187 PC), attempted murder is divided into two degrees.
-First-degree attempted murder is premeditated and willful.
-Second-degree is all other types of attempted murder.
+(First-degree murder (Penal Code 187 PC) is premeditated and willful.
+Second-degree is all other types of murder.)

 - Trying to poison someone to death, but the victim survives